Embedding Islamic Values into Agile Delivery

 Clarify the purpose and higher aim of every sprint, flow, or initiative.

-Work begins with conscious intention directed towards Allah and service to His creation.
+Work begins with conscious intention directed towards Allah (SWT) and service to His creation.
 Every planning cycle starts with: "Why are we building this?
 Who benefits?
 How does this serve maslahah?"

-Strive for beauty, quality, and meaningful impact in all deliverables and interactions, as though Allah sees every detail.
+Strive for beauty, quality, and meaningful impact in all deliverables and interactions, as though Allah (SWT) sees every detail.

 Excellence infused with consciousness.
-Every line of code, every interaction, every decision is witnessed by Allah and has consequences for His creation.
+Every line of code, every interaction, every decision is witnessed by Allah (SWT) and has consequences for His creation.

 Orient all work towards genuine benefit, not output for its own sake, but service that uplifts people and communities.